 The Animas-La Plata project, were it constructed, would destroy the river system and create agricultural land.
 Air pollution from uranium and coal mining poses a potential threat to the ecoregion, along with off-road vehicles, overgrazing, and excessive impacts of recreation around Moab.
 The greatest threat to wildlife on the Colorado Plateau is the destruction of native fish by dam-building and other forms of development.

 Priority activities to enhance biodiversity

 - Repeal RS 2477.
 This federal law allow counties to establish rights of way across old cattle trails and horse trails on federal lands.
 Counties have made thousands of claims to rights-of-way within the Colorado Plateau.
 By exercising these rights, counties fragment public lands and thus disqualify them for wilderness designation, often leading to development.

 - Control exotics.
-Tamarisk, cheat grass, and other exotics threaten native plants and animals.
+Tamarisk, cheat-grass, and other alien species threaten native plants and animals.
 This will require management plus research into the most cost-effective control methods.

 - Protect Colorado River endangered fishes: Change reservoir operations to benefit fishes.
-For example, manage flows so as to mimic the natural hydrograph (floods), and release water from the top rather than the cold bottom of Glen Canyon reservoir (certain fishes need this warm water).
+For example, manage flows so as to mimic the natural hydrograph (floods), and release water from the top rather than the cold bottom of Glen Canyon reservoir (certain fishes require warm water).

 - Inventory and monitor biodiversity.
-Little is known about biodiversity in this region.
-In particular, there is a need to determine if/why amphibians are declining.
+Too little is known about biodiversity in this region.
+In particular, there is a need to determine why amphibians are declining.